lawnjelly/Misc/PortalDocs/portals_basics.md

 ### Rooms and Portals
 # The Basics
 ## Introduction
-The rooms and portals system is an optional component of Godot that allows you to partition your 3D game levels into a series of rooms (_aka cells_), and portals which are openings between the rooms that the camera can see through.
+The rooms and portals system is an optional component of Godot that allows you to partition your 3D game levels into a series of `Room`s (_aka cells_), and `Portal`s which are openings between the rooms that the `Camera` can see through.

 This allows several features:
 * Portal occlusion culling, which can increase performance by reducing the number of objects that are drawn